stoneyrh/gSOAP/gsoap/mod_gsoap/mod_gsoap-1.0/apache_20/README.md

     }
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Here, `calcService` is the service class defined in the generated
+Here, `calcService` is the service class declared and defined in the generated
-`soapcalcService.h` and `soapcalcService.cpp` files.
+`soapcalcService.h` and `soapcalcService.cpp` files, respectively.

 The `apxs` command is used to compile as follows, with the `-S CC=c++` option: